 After several interviews, you'll also have enough data points to draw some conclusions about professional options both now, and 5, 10, or 20 years further along in your career path.
-You can learn how you should organize your job search, and prepare for the interview and compensation negotiation process.
+You can learn what job responsibilities are the norm (for example, for a new resident or Associate, what is to be expected in terms of work/patient load, a typical week, etc.), how you should organize your job search, and prepare for the interview and compensation negotiation process.